tatchomSocrate/opentimer-esp32/README.md

 ## This project is the ESP32 version

-You can use this prototype circuit to build a custom alarm system secured with a password and controlled via an Android application.
+You can use this prototype circuit to build a custom alarm system secured with a password and controlled via an Android application(OpenTimer).
 This implementation supports two types of alarms (PRGI and PRGII).
 PRGI alarms are triggered at a specific time for a defined duration, whereas PRGII alarms are triggered to set an ON/OFF state.
-Therefore, PRGI can be used, for example, as a morning bell, and PRGII can serve as a timer switch.
+Therefore, PRGI can be used, for example, as a school bell timer, an alarm clock, a scheduled reminder, or a timed alert.
+PRGII can serve as a timer switch, a lighting control trigger, or an automatic equipment start/stop control.

 ## Features
 * 40 alarms